Delve.ai

 We use cookies to optimize experience and functionality.
 Learn more about cookie policy

-Market segmentation is the process of dividing the consumer market into smaller groups based on similar needs and characteristics.
-Explore the benefits and types of market segmentation in this article.
+Market segmentation is the process of dividing customers into smaller groups based on their needs and characteristics.
+Explore the benefits, examples and types of market segmentation in this article.

 15 Min Read